 The AAA establishes that, unless otherwise agreed by the parties, arbitrators may, at their own initiative or at either party's request, appoint experts to advise on specific matters, as well as request any of the parties to provide documents or goods for inspection.
 Parties may also provide reports of experts appointed by them.

-Unless otherwise agreed by the parties, if one of the parties or the arbitrators deem it necessary, the expert may participate in the proceeding to answer the questions of the parties and the arbitrators.
+Unless otherwise agreed by the parties, one of the parties or the arbitrators may deem it necessary for the expert to participate in the proceeding to answer the questions of the parties and the arbitrators.